 The main floor is x-shaped, giving a clear view of the girls and avoiding the crowded cattle-like shuffling that passes for dancing in such places as Rainbow IV.
 The music also appears to be unchanged.
 On the surface, it looks like a winning renovation.

 Until you try to sit down.
 The person in charge of the go-go’s makeover must have had a prior career designing church choir lofts.
 Climbing the steps past the stark, narrow “pews”, I half expected to see hymnals lying on the seats.
 Not very inviting.

 This style is not unique.
 Many other go-gos are infected with it.
 The problem comes when you try to sit in one of their upper rows where there is no room to stretch your legs.
 Then when you bend them, your knees are pressed against the stanchions.
 This is not quite the case at Spellbound — I still had a good three to four centimeters clearance —but I’m not a large person.
 It’s hard to imagine tourists and my fellow ex-pats, many of whom would never be mistaken for fitness fanatics, being able to wedge themselves in and maintain this exacting posture for long periods.

 The new cushioned seat backs at Spellbound are another concern, with little give and positioned at an uncompromising ninety degree angle.
 It results in this weird feeling of leaning slightly forward, somewhat like those sedated captives in Alien Resurrection whose heads were forced out over the waiting eggs.

-It would be refreshing to see an owner with vision and originality enter the go-go game.
+It would be refreshing to see an owner with vision and originality enter the nightlife game here in Bangkok.
 I think there’s a crying need for a new direction.